 I can offer you wisdom gleaned from all these paths I’ve traveled.
 My personal experience as a bride will inevitably bring insight, empathy, and lessons learned to our meetings.
 My history in the arts can help us design a ceremony that celebrates your love, reflects your authentic selves, inviting everyone present to participate in a meaningful, memorable way.
 My training as a spiritual leader can serve us as we collaborate to create serenity, joy and mindfulness in all we do.

 I’d be honored to travel this path with you.
 In our time together we will probably laugh a lot, possibly weep a bit, and hopefully learn, grow, and deepen in countless ways.
 I look forward to all of it!

-One of the simplest, but perhaps most profound, discoveries that I made at seminary and certainly in life, is that the greatest common denominator between religions...and non religious but spiritual disciplines, is this: that some of the deepest and truest language of Spirit...is the language of Love.
+One of the simplest, but perhaps most profound, discoveries that at seminary, and certainly in life, is that the greatest common denominator between religions...and non-religious spiritual disciplines is this: that the deepest and truest language of Spirit...is the language of Love.
 There are so many beautifully varied expressions of this language.
-For some people there are tangible metaphors found in the power of nature or in the vast universe that encompasses life, for others it lies within the relationships which surround them; some may speak in a humanist way, and others in a more spiritual manner,but all speak to the power of that which is celebrated in their love for one another...and for those, like yourselves, who are fortunate...in their wish to be married!
+For some people there are tangible metaphors found in the power of nature or in the vast universe that encompasses life, for others it lies within the relationships which surround them; some may speak in a humanist way, and others in a more spiritual manner, but all speak to the power of that which is celebrated in their love for one another...and for those, like yourselves, who are fortunate...in their wish to be married!